daltonmenezes/researches/README.md

 # Researches
-Stuff about my researches in programming languages
+Stuff about my researches in software development